Getting started with sources

 In the future, we’ll offer more cloud-based sources, like Stripe where your data is shaped by the source itself.

-- Cloud: An application like Customer.io Journeys, that connects directly to the CDP where we transform it to fit your destinations.
+• Cloud: An application like Customer.io Journeys, that connects directly to Data Pipelines where we transform it to fit your destinations.

 Customer.io Journeys is automatically a source

-In the Journeys tab after you set up the CDP, you can go to Data & Integrations > Integrations > CDP and see that Customer.io is already a source of data.
-It sends the same data as our reporting webhooks, tracking message-level events and activity like when messages are sent, opened, clicked, etc.
+In the Journeys tab after you set up Data Pipelines, you can go to Data & Integrations > Integrations > Data Pipelines and see that Customer.io is already a source of data.
+If you just created your workspace, this source sends calls from Journeys Track APIs/SDKs and reporting events (like when messages are sent, opened, clicked, etc) to Data Pipelines.